 Local Agency Formation Commissions (LAFCO) are independent agencies established by State law.
-A LAFCO in each North Coast county is responsible for reviewing, approving or disapproving changes in organization to cities and special districts including annexations, detachments, new formations and incorporations.
-Much of the current authority for LAFCO came from the Cortese-Knox Hertzberg Local Government Reorganization Act (CKH Act) of 2000.
-The objectives of LAFCO are to encourage the orderly formation of local governmental agencies, to preserve agricultural land resources and to discourage urban sprawl.
+A LAFCO in each North Coast county is responsible for reviewing, approving or disapproving changes in organization

 2.2.1.11 NEIGHBORING IRWM EFFORTS

 The North Coast Region is bounded on its northeast corner by the Upper Pit River Watershed and Upper Sacramento-McCloud IRWM groups, to its east by the North Sacramento Valley and Westside (Yolo, Solano, Lake, Colusa) IRWM groups, and to the south by the San Francisco Bay Area IRWM.
 The Upper Pit River IRWMP includes small portions of Siskiyou and Shasta Counties and larger portions of Modoc and Lassen Counties.
 The Upper Sacramento-McCloud IRWMP includes the Upper Sacramento, McCloud, and Lower Pit River watersheds as well as the Medicine Lake Highlands, a significant groundwater recharge area lacking in streams that is of cultural significance to local Tribal groups.
 This group includes the southern part of Siskiyou and northern part of Shasta Counties and is called the Upper Sacramento Regional Water Action Group.
 The Sacramento Valley IRWMP encompasses a portion of the Sacramento River Hydrologic Region and contains parts of Shasta, Tehama, Glenn, Colusa, Sacramento, and Placer Counties and all of Sutter, Yuba, and Butte Counties.
 The Westside IRWMP contains the Cache Creek and Puta Creek watersheds and portions of Lake, Colusa, Napa, Solano and Sacramento Counties and all of Yolo County.
 The San Francisco Bay Area IRWM contains all watersheds that drain to San Francisco Bay and all nine Bay Area counties participate: Sonoma, Napa, Marin, Solano, Contra Costa, Alameda, Santa Clara, and San Mateo Counties.